After School Academy

 Service Leadership Society

-Sponsor/Advisor: Rebecca Tims
+Sponsor/Advisor: Ms. Rebecca Tims

 Email: rtims@harmonytx.org